 Best Kitchen Scale of 2020

 In testing and comparing compact, digital kitchen scales, the Azeus was the best in our review.
 When we tested accuracy by weighing calibration mass pieces, it measured each test piece precisely the same as its marked value.
 When comparing start-up speeds, the Azeus came out just above the middle of the pack.
-We like that it uses a USB rechargeable battery.
-In months of semi-regular use now, we haven't had to recharge the battery at all.
-The screen large and well lit, making it is easy to use and see.
+In the initial days of rigorous testing, followed by months of semi-regular use we didn't have to recharge the battery at all.
+Now, after more than half a year of occasional use, we still haven't recharged this award winner.
+The battery is long-lasting, to put it mildly.
+When it eventually fades out, we like that we can recharge it with a standard micro usb cord.
+The screen is large and well lit, making it is easy to use and see.
 The scale offers a wide assortment of measurement units for both liquid and mass measurements.

-The Azeus controls are done with touch buttons, but when you activate any of the button changes, you get no tactile feedback.
+The Azeus controls are done with touch style buttons.
+When you activate any of the button changes, you get no tactile feedback.
 Our test team preferred buttons with positive feedback better than these non-moving touchscreen-style buttons.
-At the time of selection, we liked the promotional pictures that suggest that the Azeus scale could be rinsed off or washed like dishes.
+When we made our initial kitchen scale selections and purchases, we liked that the promotional pictures suggest that the Azeus scale could be rinsed off or washed like dishes.
 However, a sticker on the device itself and the instruction manual indicates that the scale is not meant to get wet.
 That particular and widespread promotional picture contradicts the product information we received with the product itself.
 We did not get the scale wet to verify one perspective against the other but is certainly a confusing message to send to consumers.

 The Nicewell Kitchen Scale has a clean aesthetic and offers a capacity much greater than most other options.
 At 10 kg (about 22 pounds), the maximum capacity is more than enough for almost any home kitchen project.
 The base of the Nicewell is sticky (in a good way), and the overall mass of the scale itself is pretty heavy.
 This makes for a highly stable scale that doesn't get pushed around your counter or desk.